mmuratarat/mmuratarat.github.io/_pages/faq.md

 In contrast to the K-means algorithm, K-medoids algorithm chooses points as centers that belong to the dataset because a medoid has to be a member of the set, a centroid does not.

 The most common implementation of K-medoids clustering algorithm is the Partitioning Around Medoids (PAM) algorithm.
 PAM algorithm uses a greedy search which may not find the global optimum solution.
 The main drawback of K-medoids is that it is much more expensive because PAM usually takes much longer to run than K-means.
 As it involves computing all pairwise distances to find the medoids.
+Thus, it's time consuming and computer intensive.

 #### How to choose number of clusters in clustering analysis?